MachineMC/Machine/README.md

 [![license](https://img.shields.io/github/license/machinemc/machine?style=for-the-badge&color=657185)](LICENSE)

-Machine is a Minecraft Server software that is completely free and open source.
+Machine is a fast and lightweight Minecraft Server implementation that is completely free and open source.
-It was created from scratch without any code from Mojang.

-One key difference between vanilla Minecraft servers and Machine is that our software does not come with any default features.
-However, we offer a comprehensive API that allows you to easily create anything you desire.
+It was created from scratch with modern API that allows you to easily create anything you desire.

 **[!]** Right now Machine is heavily in development and is not ready to use in a production environment.